History of Lamborghini: Early 1960s – Start-up and 350GT

 Lamborghini designed and built the 350GTV in only four months, in time for an October unveiling at the 1963 Turin Motor Show.
 Due to the ongoing disagreement with engine designer Giotto Bizzarrini, a working powerplant was not available for the prototype car in time for the show.
 The car went on display in Turin without an engine under its hood; according to lore, Ferruccio Lamborghini had the engine bay filled with bricks so that the car would sit at an appropriate height above the ground, and made sure that the bonnet stayed closed to hide the missing engine.
 The motoring press gave the 350GTV a warm response.

 Automobili Ferruccio Lamborghini S.p.A. was officially incorporated on 30 October 1963.
 Ferruccio Lamborghini purchased a 46000 sqm property at Via Modena, 12, in the township of Sant'Agata Bolognese, less than 30 km from Cento.
 This location was close to the centre of Italy's automobile industry and provided easy access to skilled labour and facilities.
 The township was chosen as the location for the factory due to a favorable financial agreement with the city's communist leadership, who promised Lamborghini a 19% interest rate on the company's profits when deposited in the bank, in addition to charging zero tax on the profits.
 As part of the agreement, the factory would be required to unionise its workers.

 Despite the favorable press reviews of the 350GTV, Ferruccio Lamborghini decided to rework the car for production as the design did not receive a much greater response from the general public.
 The production model, which would be called the 350GT, was restyled by Carrozzeria Touring of Milan, and a new chassis was constructed in-house.
 Bizzarrini's V12 engine would be detuned for mass production, rated at 284 PS rather than the designer's intended 365 PS.
 The completed design debuted at the 1964 Geneva Motor Show, once again garnering positive reviews from the press.
-Production began shortly afterwards, and by the end of the year, cars had been built for 13 customers; Lamborghini sold each car at a loss in order to keep prices competitive with Ferrari's.
+Production began shortly afterwards, and by the end of the year, cars had been built for 13 customers; Lamborghini sold each car at a loss to keep prices competitive with Ferrari's.
 The 350GT remained in production for a further two years, with a total of 120 cars sold.